-Assuming our credit score is in a decent standing, we cane easily apply online and in just a few minutes and find out what rates are available to us.
+Assuming our credit score is in decent standing, we can easily apply online and in just a few minutes and find out what rates are available to us.
 Rates are custom tailored for each individual, but more importantly, the interest rates charged will be lower than what we’re currently paying.

 Credit cards charge an insane amount of interest.
 They do more harm than good since the minimum payment will increase our debt, not reduce it.
 If we owed $4,000 on our credit card with an annual percentage rate (APR) of 19.9% and made payments of just $135 a month, by the time our balance was paid off, we would have paid $1,560 in interest.
-However with a marketplace loan, the same monthly payment on a $4,000 loan with a 12.8% APR on a 3 year term would cost us just $838.
+However, with a marketplace loan, the same monthly payment on a $4,000 loan with a 12.8% APR on a 3-year term would cost us just $838.

 Some people mistake marketplace lending as a payday loan all dressed up, but that couldn’t be further from the truth.

-“The range of loan amounts, interest rates and repayment term are all very different.
+“The range of loan amounts, interest rates and repayment terms are all very different.
 Borrowell’s rates start from 5.6% APR” says Graham.”
 Payday lenders in Canada can charge rates much, much higher once fees are included–even 100% or more!”